chinamike65/hugo-tuolesi/content/book2/book2en.md

 **6. The Ultimate**

-Any religion can use reasoning to some degree, but not the end.
+All religions use reasoning to some degree, but not the end.
 Buddhism is a knowledge of the ultimate, which is the biggest difference between Buddhism and other religions.
-The truth of what the Buddha said can help reach liberation.
+The truth of what the Buddha said can help us reach liberation.

-Buddhism is a knowledge of the ultimate, which is the biggest difference between Buddhism and other religions.

-The truth of what the Buddha said can come to an end.
 The basic laws of all things in the universe, the origin of life, and the incredible phenomena of cultural development have been fully explained, including social phenomena that cannot be explained by modern science, which are clearly expressed in Buddhist scriptures.

-In the practice stage, the ultimate liberation, the ultimate emptiness, the ultimate cause and effect, and the ultimate perfection all fully demonstrate that Buddhism is a science that can achieve ultimate perfection through practice and enlightenment.
+In practical terms, the ultimate liberation, the ultimate emptiness, the ultimate cause and effect, and the ultimate perfection all fully demonstrate that Buddhism is a science that can achieve ultimate perfection through practice and enlightenment.

 #### Characteristics of Tibetan Buddhism